Grand Duchy of Hesse: Proclamation of the German Empire

-In the Franco-Prussian War, the Grand Duchy fought alongside the North German Confederation, which it joined partway through the war on 20 October 1870.
-Despite Bismark's hatred of him, Dalwigk travelled to Versailles for the negotiations about the Hesse's entrance into the new German union.
-The treaty on the Grand Duchy's admission to the Confederation was signed on 15 November 1870, without Hesse receiving any reserved powers, unlike the other negotiating states.
+In the Franco-Prussian War, the grand duchy fought alongside the North German Confederation, which it joined partway through the war on 20 October 1870.
+Despite Bismarck's hatred of him, Dalwigk travelled to Versailles for the negotiations about Hesse's entrance into the new German union.
+The treaty on the grand duchy's admission to the Confederation was signed on 15 November 1870, without Hesse receiving any reserved powers, unlike the other negotiating states.
 The Landstände ratified the treaty on 20 December 1870.
-At the proclamation of the German Empire on 18 January 1871 in the Hall of Mirrors at the Palace of Versailles, the Grand Duchy was represented by crown prince Louis IV.
+At the Proclamation of the German Empire on 18 January 1871 in the Hall of Mirrors at the Palace of Versailles, the grand duchy was represented by crown prince Louis.
 Grand Duke Louis III accepted the event on account of the changed circumstances, but with a heavy heart and he remained very distant from the development.

 As a result of documents discovered in France which revealed Dalwigk's political intrigues with the French, his position finally became unsustainable.
 However, it was only when Louis III was directly instructed to fire Dalwigk during a visit to Berlin, that he was forced to give in and dismiss him on 1 April 1871.
 The new chief minister was the former Minister of Justice, Friedrich von Lindelof, a final attempt at resistance by Louis III, before he appointed Prussia's preferred candidate, Karl von Hofmann in 1872.
 After this, Louis III completely stepped back from government, handing over public duties to the crown prince and princess.
 This led to the development of a glorified image of him and, at the death of "Uncle Louis" in 1877, it was largely forgotten that his rule had consisted of a series of political conflicts and missteps.

 A small state in the German Empire

-The Grand Duchy was the sixth-largest state of the German Empire (excluding Alsace–Lorraine) and the largest one to have no reserved powers.
+The grand duchy was the sixth-largest state of the German Empire and the largest one to have no reserved powers.
 Its 853,000 inhabitants in 1875 were 2% of the Empire's total population.
-This small size alone pushed the Grand Duchy into insignificance.
+This small size alone pushed the grand duchy into insignificance.
 In addition, the Constitution of the German Empire assigned many of its former powers to Berlin.
 These included: